National Basketball Association: Lakers' and Spurs' dynasties (1998–2014)

+The Lakers won back-to-back championships in 2009 and 2010, against the Orlando Magic and the Celtics.
+The 2010 NBA All-Star Game was held at Cowboys Stadium in front of the largest crowd ever: 108,713.

 A referee lockout began on September 1, 2009, when the contract between the NBA and its referees expired.
 The first preseason games were played on October 1, 2009, and replacement referees from the WNBA and NBA Development League were used, the first time replacement referees had been used since the beginning of the 1995–96 season.
 The NBA and the regular referees reached a deal on October 23, 2009.

 At the start of the 2010–11 season, free agents LeBron James and Chris Bosh signed with the Miami Heat, joining Dwyane Wade to form the "Big Three".
 The Heat dominated the league, reaching the Finals for four straight years.
 In 2011, they faced a re-match with the Dallas Mavericks but lost to the Dirk Nowitzki-led team.
-They won back-to-back titles in 2012 and 2013 against the Oklahoma City Thunder and the Spurs, and lost a re-match to the Spurs in the 2014 Finals.
+They won back-to-back titles in 2012 and 2013 against the Oklahoma City Thunder and the Spurs, and lost in a re-match with the Spurs in the 2014 Finals.

 The 2011–12 season began with another lockout, the league's fourth.
 After the first few weeks of the season were canceled, the players and owners ratified a new collective bargaining agreement on December 8, 2011, setting up a shortened 66-game season.

+After the 2012–13 season, the New Orleans Hornets were renamed the Pelicans.
+By May 2014, the Bobcats officially reclaimed the Hornets name, and by agreement with the league and the Pelicans, also received sole ownership of all history, records, and statistics from the Pelicans' time in Charlotte.
+As a result, the Hornets are now officially considered to have been founded in 1988, suspended operations in 2002, and resumed in 2004 as the Bobcats, while the Pelicans are officially treated as a 2002 expansion team.
+(This is somewhat similar to the relationship between the Cleveland Browns and Baltimore Ravens in the NFL.)

 On February 1, 2014, commissioner David Stern retired after 30 years in the position, and was succeeded by his deputy, Adam Silver.